matheusfrancisco/matheusfrancisco/README.md

  ### Pesonal stuff:

 * :computer: I am a software engineer with focus in backend and try to learning  a litter bit about devops and frontend.
-* 🔭 I’m currently working  at @Nubank
+* 🔭 I’m currently working  at @Dinerama

-- 🌱 I’m interested in stuffs such as: **Software Architecture, Design Principles and Patterns, Clojure, Flutter, Kafka, Graphql, Datomic, ClojureScript** the whole clojure world, but I'm starting study: machine learning, neural network, genetic algorithms.
+- 🌱 I’m interested in stuffs such as: **Software Architecture, Design Principles and Patterns, Rust, Clojure, Flutter, Kafka, Graphql, Datomic, ClojureScript** the whole clojure world, but I'm starting study: machine learning, neural network, genetic algorithms.
-- 📝 I regulary write articles on [matheusfrancisco.com.br/blog](matheusfrancisco.com.br/blog)
+- 📝 I regulary write articles on [https://blog.matheusfrancisco.com.br](https://blog.matheusfrancisco.com.br)
 - 📫 How to reach me, you can send me a email if you want to:  matheusmachadoufsc@gmail.com

 <h3 align="left">Where to find me:</h3>